infracost/docs/docs/usage_based_resources.md

 ### Resource arrays

 The wildcard character `[*]` can be used for resource arrays (resources with [`count` meta-argument](https://www.terraform.io/docs/language/meta-arguments/count.html)) and resource maps (resources with [`for_each` meta-argument](https://www.terraform.io/docs/language/meta-arguments/for_each.html)), such as AWS CloudWatch Log Groups.
 Infracost will apply the usage values individually to each element of the array/map (they all get the same values).
-If both an array element such as `this[0]` (or map allement such as `this["foo"]`) and `[*]` are specified for a resource, only the array/map element's usage will be applied to that resource.
+If both an array element such as `this[0]` (or map element such as `this["foo"]`) and `[*]` are specified for a resource, only the array/map element's usage will be applied to that resource.
 This enables you to define default values using `[*]` and override specific elements using their index or key.

 <Tabs
   defaultValue="using-array-wildcard"